sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 Production artifacts (code, configuration, documentation, ..) are kept using version control, in the open where possible.
 Changes trigger continuous integration (CI) tests (static, unit, sanity, security) that are run before changes can be accepted during code review.
-Continuous delivery (CD) pipelines are defined with a clear path to deploy to Production following tests, code reviews and a lightweight change approval process.
+Continuous delivery (CD) pipelines are defined with a clear path to deploy to production following tests, code reviews and a lightweight change approval process.
 Small changes are frequently deployed to production.
 IT monitors services, applications and infrastructure to check system health proactively as well as inform business decisions.

 Teams work using the agile methodology to gather and implement customer feedback, working in small batches (iteration or sprint).
 Where possible work is being done in the open make the code, data and information available to other teams and interested parties.

-##### Internal IT services
+##### Internal IM/IT services by IITB

-IT is the digital, IM and IT advisor and enabler for ESDC and part of major business decisions.
+IITB is the digital, IM and IT advisor and enabler for ESDC and part of major business decisions.
-IT is responsible for providing the automated services required to run a secure and agile business.
+It is responsible for providing the automated services required to run a secure and agile business.
 This includes, automated software onboarding approval, key data exchange systems with which business may interact with, and an environment in which business may securely deploy their own solutions.

 #### Strong Culture of Learning